 Light your perfectly shaped tinder bundle as the second step in starting a fire with wet wood.
 Assuming you don’t have any matches because we’re considering a survival situation, it will be more difficult to light your tinder bundle.

 You will require a different method to ignite that tinder bundle without a lighter.
-Char cloth can be helpful in this situation; one of the earliest and most efficient ways to ignite a fire since the 1600s.
-Don’t forget to always keep some on hand in your car or backpack.
+Char cloth can be helpful in this situation.
 A char cloth must first be lit, a process in and of itself.

 Catching the spark on the char cloth is the first step, and after an ember has formed, you move the burning ember to your tinder bundle.
 Blow on it slightly to let some oxygen inside, then watch it start to burn.

 Step 3: Select fire structure and add kindling

 You’re going to gradually start adding kindling to your tinder bundle after it starts burning.
-If you have gathered wet kindling, you will need to take a knife and scrape the outer layer of bark off to reveal the interior layer because the kindling you obtained is more likely to be wet than not.
-This should be completed in advance to avoid taking too long on this process and possibly allowing your tinder pile to burn out.
+If you have gathered wet fire, you will need to take a knife and scrape the outer layer of bark off to reveal the interior layer because the fire you obtained is more likely to be wet than not.

-In addition, once the tinder bundle starts burning, you should know the kind of fire structure you’ll utilize.
 There is no correct or incorrect method.
 Simply put, it comes down to which you are most at ease with or have had the most experience with.
 Usually, a fire can be built in one of three ways:

-Log Cabin Fire
+1. Log Cabin Fire

-Tepee Fire
+2. Tepee Fire

-Lean-To Fire
+3. Lean-To Fire

 Step 4: Set more fuel on fire

 It’s the step we need to put together for our fire to burn bright and long enough for us.
 You must collect some wet wood, usually the length of your forearm, much like you did with wet kindling.
-You will then use a hatchet or knife to remove the wet outer layer of bark to reveal the dry inner layer.
-This internal, dry layer will be the definitive source of your fire’s fuel.

 Additionally, cut your larger logs into various sized pieces with your hatchet.
 Once more, repeating this will allow you to see the log’s interior, dry layers.
 When you’re finished, keep adding to your fire until it reaches your desired size.